By Jennifer Ebert published

 Useful storage has been created with built-in shelving around the door arch leading to the dining area (below), which is positioned between the family room and the kitchen.

 A muted scheme of strong greys and warm gold tones creates a cosseting feel.

 Marble tiles and accents of brass make for an unusually glamorous family bathroom.
-‘It wasn't easy to find traditional-style fittings in this colour,’ says the homeowner.
+‘It wasn't easy to find traditional-style fittings in this color,’ says the homeowner.

 A modern cityscape painting and lime-green accents lift the neutral palette in this comfortable space.

 Jennifer is the Digital Editor at Homes & Gardens.
 Having worked in the interiors industry for a number of years, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
 Multi-skilled, Jennifer has worked in PR and marketing, and the occasional dabble in the social media, commercial and e-commerce space.

 Over the years, she has written about every area of the home, from compiling design houses from some of the best interior designers in the world to sourcing celebrity homes, reviewing appliances and even the odd news story or two.

 Pantry shelving ideas – 10 ways to maximize your space